 Using a PaaS typically means you get not just a server, but a lot of powerful functionality out-of-the-box, such as the following:

-Note how the Fly.io URL is https, not http.
-This means Fly.io also takes care of TLS certificates and TLS termination, a topic you’ll learn more about in Part 8.
+Note how the Render URL is https, not http.
+This means Render takes care of TLS certificates and TLS termination.
+You’ll learn more about this in Part 8.

 As a result, while many projects start on PaaS, if they grow big enough and require more control, they end up migrating to IaaS, which is the topic of the next section.